-Seven Sisters is a traditional quilt design that is rooted in both Greek and American Indian mythology.
-My Seven Starry Sisters quilt is a variation of the traditional design.
-I trimmed the blocks to bring the stars closer together and added a dash of color with sashing strips.
+Seven Starry Sisters is a variation of the traditional design.
+Blocks are to bring the stars closer together and sashing strips add dash of color.

-This pattern can be used in a variety of ways.
-You can set the blocks together as I did or use your imagination and play with them.
-My quilt is feels like the 4th of July, but if you sashed the same blocks with green, it would feel like Christmas.
-No matter how you make it, I think you will really enjoy this quilt!
+My quilt feels like the 4th of July, but change the blue sashing to green and it would feel like Christmas.
+No matter how you make it, I think you will really enjoy this quilt.

 When she moved to Texas a few years ago, Mom gave me the blocks, both finished and not.
-I found the blocks on the weekend of July 4th, 2014, only days ago as I write this.
-I realized that, not surprisingly, my taste in color has evolved over time.
-I chose the blocks that I liked the best and decided to make a quilt, now!
+I found the blocks on the weekend of July 4th, 2014, and chose the blocks that I liked the best to make this quilt.

-Mom was new to appliqué and her blocks were not all the same size; some stars had moved around a little.
-I decided to add sashing to each block so that I could trim them all to the same size.
-(If you look closely, you’ll see that my sashing widths vary from block to block.)
+Mom was new to applique and her blocks were not all the same size; some stars had moved out of position.
+I added sashing so that I could trim blocks to the same size.
+(Look close and you'll see that my sashing widths vary from block to block.)

 The sashing began as a solution to a problem but it turned into an important design element.
-The sashing strips add definition to the blocks and gives a place to add an accent color.
-Sometimes necessity is truly the mother of invention!
+The sashing strips add definition to the blocks and an accent color.

 This quilt will always remind me of my Mom and the 4th of July.
 I hope that your quilt will have a special meaning for you as well!